emmacbd/code-challenge/README.md

 ![Example of Parserator parsing the string "123 main st chicago il"](images/usaddress.gif)

 To complete this challenge, I had to teach myself enough about Python and Django to set up the backend, and use my knowledge of vanilla JavaScript to finish building out the front end.
-In this README I'll highlight some of the resources I used to complete this challenge and some takeaway learnings from this process.
+In this README I'll highlight my development process and some of the resources I used to complete this challenge.

 ### Tech Stack
    * Python/Django